fallen-icarus/cardano-secondary-market/GettingStarted.md

 All `cardano-secondary-market` subcommands have an associated `--help` option.
 The functionality is meant to feel like `cardano-cli`.

 #### Troubleshooting Nix
 If you encounter a libsodium error, you may need to first install libsodium separately.
-While not inside the nix terminal, execute the following:
+While not inside the nix terminal (you can leave with `exit`), execute the following:
 ```
-cd # return to your home dir
+cd # return to your home directory
 git clone https://github.com/input-output-hk/libsodium
 cd libsodium
 git checkout dbb48cc